 No matter how tempting it can be, don't squeeze your blackheads!
 Doing so can introduce bacteria into your pores and make blackheads even worse!
 Instead, use the tips below to remove and manage blackheads on your face.

 Use Pore Strips for Instant Removal: Need your blackheads gone ASAP?
 Grab a pore strip for immediate removal.
 Pore strips aren’t just for your nose!
 Use facial pore strips to remove blackheads from your chin instead of pinching and picking at your skin.

-Wash Your Skin Daily with a Salicylic Cleanser: Use a cleanser that contains salicylic acid daily to wash your face.
-Salicylic acid helps to loosen dead skin cells, helping to rid your pores of oil, bacteria, and other pore clogging debris.
+Wash Your Skin Daily with a Salicylic Acid Cleanser: Use a cleanser that contains Salicylic Acid daily to wash your face.
+Salicylic Acid helps to loosen dead skin cells, helping to rid your pores of oil and other pore clogging debris.
 Be sure to gently scrub around your chin and any other places you may have noticed blackheads popping up.